 Dreaming about owning a freeze-dryer but afraid to take the leap?

 You’re not alone!
-I droooled over Harvest Right freeze dryers for FIVE years before finally biting the bullet and investing in one.
+I drooled over Harvest Right freeze dryers for FIVE years before finally biting the bullet and investing in one.
 I’m happy to share that my unit has been worth every bit of the investment!

 Home freeze-drying also allows you to dry foods that would otherwise go to waste.
 I don’t know about your household, but we never seem to consume all of the produce before it goes bad.
 By drying produce instead of tossing it, my backpacking meal ingredient supply grows without having to purchase new commercially dried ingredients later.
 Reduce food waste and save money.
 Win-win!